Lars26/image_classification/README.md

-🌿 Cucumber Disease Classification with VGG-19
+🌿 Cucumber Disease Classification based on VGG-19

-This project focuses on classifying cucumber diseases using a VGG-19 model.
+This project focuses on classifying cucumber diseases building up on a VGG-19 model.
 We implemented a novel hyperparameter tuning approach to improve classification performance.

 The work supports our academic paper.